kanocz/minisv/README.md

 It's also possible to run "one-time" actions like a repository pull one webhook and so on (need to have `oneTime` setted to `true`).

+In last version it's possible to pass data on standart input of "one-time" tasks (using *POST* method), for example, for creating configs before adding new tasks.

 Possibility to "rotate" logs using HUP signal, using `logreload` variable in config or `rotate` command via http.
 Using `logdate` it's possible to add current date/time as log file name sufix (using class golang format).